Smoking in Singapore: 2023

 In 2023, MacPherson Youth Network launched an anti-vape campaign with youth charity Bilby Community Development.
 Smokers who voluntarily surrender their vaping devices received a $30 gift voucher each and will not be fined by the Health Sciences Authority (HSA).
 The campaign ended in January 2024 with 70 vapes surrendered.

+The Health Promotion Board (HPB) launched an anti-vaping campaign,Vape is the Toxic Friend You Don't Need.
+Digital platforms, like social media, and physical channels, such as advert spaces around public transport, disseminate information about the illegality of vaping, health harms, common misconceptions and channels to seek help in vape cessation, such as iQuit.
+The campaigns target youth, a demographic that the government highlighted as susceptible to social pressures and vape-marketing.

 2025

+In June 2025, the HPB released a second anti-vaping campaign, Don’t Toy with Your Life, made in collaboration with a local media company, TBWA\Singapore.
+It focuses on the deceptive nature of vape marketing and its health impacts.
+Similar to the previous campaign, it adopted a relatable approach through popular culture references, to cater to its young audience.
+Subsequently, a third campaign, The Horrors of Vaping Are Real, was released in collaboration with government health agencies.
+Taking on a more sombre tone, it marks a shift toward more serious cautioning about the dangers of vaping in Singapore.
+As of December 2025, there has been no national study on the effectiveness of these campaigns, but some research suggests it has improved awareness about vape-related harms.

 In July 2025, vape disposal bins were installed within community centres around Singapore to encourage smokers to surrender their vapes.
 The bins were secured to prevent tampering and theft of disposed vapes.
 Cameras were also installed to monitor the bins as a deterrent.
 There were concerns that the camera footages would be used against those who disposed of their vapes through monitoring or identification as during the COVID-19 pandemic in Singapore, data from the contact tracing app and token TraceTogether was used in the investigation of the Punggol Field murder.
 HSA later clarified that there they "will not be tracing the identities of any persons who had binned the e-vaporisers".

 The Ministry of Health also planned to classify etomidate, which is currently used to lace vape juices, as a Class C drug under the Misuse of Drugs Act (Singapore).